Tarsiciosh/EssentialFeed/NOTES.md

 T) test_validateFeedCache_deletesFeedSavedInADistantPast
 - add currentDate parameter to makeFeedLoader helper [LocalFeedLoader in integration with the CoreDataFeedStore deletes items saved in a distant past by separate instances when validating cache, proving we correctly manage the data models on disk.]
+[Remove default LocalFeedLoader.validateCache completion closure as clients should be mindful about handling the result of the operation]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)